 Core Business Process

-Under Cash Management FC Platinum Holdings generate reports on bank transactions and transaction history, cash receipt deposits, and fund transfers for a cash, cash account activity, and Cash Management transactions.
+Under Cash Management,FC Platinum Holdings generates reports on bank transactions and transaction history, cash receipt deposits, and fund transfers, , cash account activity, and Cash Management transactions.
 For example, they can display current bank account balances or account balances by period, bank accounts balance in an alternate currency, and specific types of bank transactions for a cash code.
+FC Platinum also reconciles bank statements using bank and cash management.
 This is basically the main objectives of this module.

 Prerequisites